ernitron/rename.py/README.md

       -v, --verbose         verbose output

 Examples:

-    rename.py --skip start_of_file --skip 5 --contains This --replace That --number --suffix .mp3 --force
+    rename.py --start start_of_file --skip 5 --contains This --replace That --number --suffix .mp3 --force
     would rename a file like: start_of_file1234_Take_This.mp3
                      into: 01-Take_That.mp3

-    rename.py -k start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
+    rename.py -s start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
-    rename.py -k start_of_file -p This -r That -k 5 -n -x mp3 -f
+    rename.py -s start_of_file -p This -r That -k 5 -n -x mp3 -f
     would do the same

 The Pattern and Sub can be REGULAR Expression as they will be feeded into python re.sub(pattern, sub, string)